cseanburns/semantic_web_development/src/3c-typography-and-font-styles.md

 Since there are different operating systems (e.g., Windows, macOS, iOS, Linux, Android, etc), not all fonts are available for all OSes.
-OSes from Microsoft, Apple, and Google might share the most common fonts because commercial companies pay licensing fees for many standard fonts since fonts may be copyrighted.
+OSes from Microsoft, Apple, and Google might share the most common fonts because commercial companies pay licensing fees for many standard fonts since fonts may be copyrighted or they may license their own developed fonts to other companies.
 In any case, this is why when we declare font families, we always declare `serif` as the fallback font-family if we are using a copyrighted serif font, like [Times New Roman][times_new_roman_wiki];
 or `sans-serif` as the fallback font-family if we are using a copyrighted sans-serif font, like [Arial][arial_wiki];